antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/vitest-ui.png" w-250 />

 <!--
-Then I have the UI for Vitest to visualize the status and also the module relationships for each test file.
+Then I built the UI for Vitest to visualize the status and also the module relationships for each test file.
 -->

 ---